distributev/wordpress-laravel-docker-local-cloud/README.md

 https://apps.domain.com  (WordPress should be available here - Sage 9 theme)<br>
-https://apps.domain.com/wp-admin  (WordPress admin should be available here)<br> https://apps.domain.com/lara-admin  (Laravel "hello world" started app app should should be available here)<br>
+https://apps.domain.com/wp-admin  (WordPress admin should be available here)<br> https://apps.domain.com/lara-admin  (Laravel "hello world" started app app should be available here)<br>

 Remember WordPress, Laravel and Adminer should be pre-installed / pre-configured.
 No manual steps should be required once the docker containers are started.
 Adminer should be pre-configured to connect to the WordPress database.